 What is ‘Immersive Theater?’

 Do you ever find yourself getting bored watching television?
 Falling asleep while reading a book?
 Ever wish you could be a part of the story?
 That your choices mattered?
-That you could build a friendship with a character from the narrative?
 Immersive theater provides this opportunity.
+Immersive Theater Matters.

 “Immersive theater represents freedom.
 To explore.
 To play.
 Freedom to step outside the bounds of my day-to-day life and wander into something unexpected, thrilling, even dangerous.
 It’s an opportunity to look into the mirror and wonder who I can be, and discover if I have the courage to do what it takes to become that person.”